-Utah-based American First Credit Union (America First CU) is offering 2.30% APY on all of its various 60-month Certificates: Regular, Dedicated Savings, Bump, Ladder, and IRA.
+Utah-based American First Credit Union (America First CU) is currently offering a 2.55% APY on all of its various 60-month Certificates: Regular, Dedicated Savings, Bump, Ladder, and IRA.
 The 2.55% APY is the 60-month Certificate’s highest rate in nearly seven years.

-The minimum deposit is $500 and there are no balance caps, with the exception of the Dedicated Savings Certificate that has no minimum deposit, but does has a $100k cap.
+The minimum deposit is $500 and there are no stated balance caps, with the exception of the Dedicated Savings Certificate that has a $100k balance cap, but no minimum deposit.

-DA readers are probably familiar with most of the different types of American First CU Certificates, but the Dedicated Savings Certificate is just a proprietary name for an Add-On CD.
-I first wrote about the Dedicated Savings Certificate in a May 2012 blog post, and the most salient features have not changed since then:
+DA readers are probably familiar with most of the different types of American First CU Certificates, but the Dedicated Savings Certificate is just a proprietary name for an add-on CD.
+I first wrote about the Dedicated Savings Certificate in a May 2012 blog post, and the most pertinent features have not changed since then:

 - Additional contributions up to $10k per month.

 - Each member limited to deposits of $100k in any one or combination of Dedicated Savings accounts.